 After the OpenTempescope had a couple of successful public viewings

 and awards, the team that exists today self-formed around this version to develop a commercial version of tempescope.
-The team is currently working to get
+We are currently crowd funding to get